Welcome to OU Parking Services

 The University of Oklahoma welcomes you to Parking Services.
 Our goal is to help you understand the ins and outs of parking on campus.
 We encourage you to apply for your permit online, appeal or pay a citation online and visit the FAQs section to get your questions answered.
 Follow these tips to avoid parking citations.

-Parking permits for the 2015-2016 academic year go on sale July 15.
+Parking permits for the 2015-2016 academic year are on sale now.
 There is no need to visit the Parking Services office to order your permit.
 Order online using the link above, "Purchase Permit."
 Pick up your permit on campus or select to have it mailed to you.
 A permit is required to park on campus.